Chart Color Schemes

 Sunshine West is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Sunshine West has a high level of cultural diversity, with 54.3% of its population born overseas and 66.2% speaking a language other than English at home.
-Christianity is the predominant religion in Sunshine West, accounting for 49.2% of its population.
-Buddhism is notably overrepresented in Sunshine West compared to Greater Melbourne, with 12.7% versus 12.5%.
+Sunshine West has a population where 54.3% were born overseas, with 66.2% speaking a language other than English at home.
+Christianity is the predominant religion in Sunshine West, making up 49.2% of its population.
+Buddhism is notably high at 12.7%, compared to Greater Melbourne's 12.5%.

 Frequently Asked Questions - Diversity